Are you experiencing a sudden drop in milk supply? Here are 15+ possible reasons why you might be noticing a decreasing milk supply.

 “For women who have this problem, calcium/magnesium supplements may be helpful.
 This practice has also been reported to eliminate most uterine cramping and some premenstrual discomfort such as water retention.

-The recommended calcium supplement dosage is between 500 mg calcium/250 mg magnesium and 1500 mg calcium/750 mg magnesium (the higher dosage is generally more effective).
-Calcium dosages this high should not be taken alone, but as a calcium/magnesium (or calcium/magnesium/zinc) combination.
-Otherwise the calcium will not be adequately absorbed into your body.”
+Calcium dosages this high should not be taken alone but as a calcium/magnesium (or calcium/magnesium/zinc) combination.
+Otherwise, the calcium will not be adequately absorbed into your body.”

 It is recommended to start this regimen when you ovulate through the end of your cycle (source).
 Of course, please consult with your doctor before starting any new vitamins.